 12. Sanibel Island

 With an unlimited supply of sunshine all year round, Sanibel Island is the perfect place to escape for a relaxing vacation.
-It’s a short drive from Fort Myers and is best known for its incredible sunsets, and luxurious resorts.
+This cute beach town in Florida is a short drive from Fort Myers and is best known for its incredible sunsets, and luxurious resorts.

 The most popular activity on the island is shelling.
 The shores of Sanibel Island are covered with shells and conches in all shades of glorious pink.
-So if you’re an avid shell collector, then this is the perfect place for you.
+So if you’re an avid shell collector, this is the perfect place.

-After collecting your shells, you can go and identify their names at the Bailey-Matthews National Shell Museum.
+After collecting your shells, you can identify their names at the Bailey-Matthews National Shell Museum.
 Other activities that you can enjoy include fishing, kayaking or just relaxing on the beach.

 Naples (no not Italy) is a quaint town perched along the Gulf of Mexico in Southwest Florida.
 It’s famous for its high-end shopping and world-class golf courses.
 The Naples Pier was built in 1888 and has since then become a symbol of the city.
 It’s also one of the most popular fishing and dolphin-spotting areas in Florida.

-Downtown Naples is a historic area filled with cool eateries, art galleries and chic boutiques.
-When you’re not hanging out there, you can lay around and work on your tan at one of Naples’ stunning beaches.
+Downtown Naples is a historic area with cool eateries, art galleries and chic boutiques.
+You can lay around and work on your tan at one of Naples’ stunning beaches when you’re not hanging out there.

-It’s no secret that Florida has some of the most amazing towns along both its Gulf and Atlantic Coasts.
-The best part is that they’re only a short distance away from some of the major cities in the Sunshine State.
+It’s no secret that some of the cutest beach towns in Florida are along both its Gulf and Atlantic Coasts.
+The best part is that these coastal cities in Florida are only a short distance away from some of the major cities in the Sunshine State.

-A visit to any of these amazing towns will have you feeling like you’re a world away from the chaos of the city but still near enough to all the action.
+A visit to any of these quaint beach towns in Florida will have you feeling like you’re a world away from the chaos of the city but still near enough to all the action.

-No matter where you go, you’re bound to have a great time in any of these coastal towns.
+No matter where you go, you’re bound to have a great time in any of these quaint Florida beach towns.